tudorek12345/my-winter-car-mp-mod/README.md

-# My Winter Car MP Mod (MVP)
+# My Winter Car MP Mod

-Adds a Steam P2P spectator mode for "My Winter Car" (Unity Mono).
+Adds a Steam P2P Multiplayer / spectator for "My Winter Car" (Unity Mono).
 The spectator camera follows the host camera and syncs level changes plus a simple progress marker.
 Spectator sync first; full co-op later.
 This is just starting and trying to make it work.

 ## Requirements